apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 [https://www.w3.org/TR/xinclude/](https://www.w3.org/TR/xinclude/)

+##### Reloading modular configuration files

+Certain changes in `broker.xml` can be picked up at runtime as discussed in the [Configuration Reload](config-reload.md) chapter.
+Changes made directly to files which are included in `broker.xml` via `xi:include` will not be automatically picked up unless the file timestamp on `broker.xml` is also modified.
+For example, if `broker.xml` is including `my-address-settings.xml` and `my-address-settings.xml` is modified those changes won't be loaded until the user uses something like the [touch](https://en.wikipedia.org/wiki/Touch_%28Unix%29) command to update the `broker.xml` file's timestamp to trigger a reload.

 ### System properties

 It is possible to use System properties to replace some of the configuration properties.
 If you define a System property starting with "brokerconfig." that will be passed along to Bean Utils and the configuration would be replaced.